The invention is an herbal vaporizer with an internal grinding or mixing mechanism.

 Story Behind the Invention

-Inventors Joseph A. Bronson and Jareb Bronson of Aumsville, OR have designed a vaporizer with an internal grinding or mixing mechanism.
+Inventors Joseph A. Bronson and Jareb Bronson of Aumsville, OR have designed a vaporizer bowl with an internal grinding or mixing mechanism.

 The use of a vaporizer eliminates the production of irritating toxins normally associated with the smoking process in that there is no actual smoke being inhaled.
 An herbal vaporizer accomplishes this by heating the material to a specific temperature which releases the desired active ingredients from the material, but without heating it to combustion.
 However, one disadvantage of such units is that a quantity of the contained product will not be consumed due to its orientation and configuration inside of the unit.
 This material is then typically wasted and must be discarded.
 Any attempt at manual mixing exposes the product to rapidly changing temperatures as well as the user to possible burns.
 The Inventors have created a means by which various products inside of herbal vaporizers can be completely consumed.